powsybl/powsybl-open-rao/README.md

 ```
 $> git clone https://github.com/farao-community/farao-core.git
+$> cd farao-core
 $> ./install.sh
 ```

 FARAO also needs a loadflow engine and a sensitivity calculation engine.

 Hades2 tool from RTE is available as a freeware for demonstration purpose.
-Fir more information about how to get and install Hades2 lodflow, please refer to the [dedicated documentation](https://rte-france.github.io/hades2/index.html)
+For more information about how to get and install Hades2 loadflow, please refer to the [dedicated documentation](https://rte-france.github.io/hades2/index.html)

 ## Configure your itools platform